 Do you cringe when you open your garage door?
 All of that clutter — from gardening tools, old furniture and sports equipment to half-empty paint cans and pesticides — limits the usability of the space and, what’s more, it’s exposed for all your guests and neighbors to see.

 Rolling down the door won’t make that mess, or the potential safety hazards, disappear (trust me, I’ve tried).
-So consider devoting some time to making your garage safer and more functional this fall.
+So consider devoting some time to making your garage safer and more functional.
 Here are a few garage organization and safety measures to guide you:

 You don’t have to sell your car in order to have super-sized storage capacity.
 Separate items into categories such as auto supplies, lawn and garden tools, holiday decorations and sports equipment.
 Then pitch, donate or sell the items you don’t need or use.
 Invest in wall organization and storage solutions such as shelving units, cabinets or peg boards to keep the floor clear of clutter.
 This can also help reduce the risk of people tripping and falling.

 Garages aren’t exempt from the rules of fire safety.
 Combustible chemicals such as fertilizer, paint thinner, pesticides and gasoline can create especially dangerous fires.
 Identify, organize and properly store all flammable products (in a well-ventilated area, in their original containers).
 Follow disposal instructions on product labels and properly dispose of old materials that are collecting dust or have expired.
 I recommend keeping a fire extinguisher on hand – but make sure you have the right kind.
 Fire extinguishers are categorized into five general classes; we suggest Class B/C extinguishers for the garage because they are able to fight fires involving grease, oil, gasoline, kerosene and flammable liquids, as well as energized electrical equipment.